fleetdm/fleet/docs/Configuration/yaml-files.md

 > Apple Business Manager settings can only be configured for all teams (`org_settings`).

 #### volume_purchasing_program

+After you've uploaded a Volume Purchasing Program (VPP) token, the  `volume_purchasing_program` section lets you configure the teams in Fleet that have access to that VPP token's App Store apps.
+Currently, adding a VPP token is only available using Fleet's UI.
+Learn more [here](https://fleetdm.com/guides/macos-mdm-setup#volume-purchasing-program-vpp).

 - `location` is the name of the location in the Apple Business Manager account.
 - `teams` is a list of team names.
 If you choose specific teams, App Store apps in this VPP account will only be available to install on hosts in these teams.
 If not specified, App Store apps are available to install on hosts in all teams.